the-events-calendar/event-tickets/readme.txt

 = [5.0.1] TBD =

+* Fix - Ensure the Attendees List title for the Attendees report is clean and not replicated on the page for the admin area as well as frontend.
+[ET-861]
 * Fix - Use the correct file path for the modal overrides.
 It's now correctly using the `your-theme/tribe/tickets/` path.
 [ETP-432]
 * Fix - More thorough validity checking for post IDs, such as to account for a BuddyPress page having a Post ID of zero.
 [ET-899]